-I am my child’s most important teacher in life.
-As a reading specialist, I know how crucial early language and literacy skills are for young children.
+I know how crucial early language and literacy skills are for young children.
 It sets the tone for the rest of their lives.
-As my children grow up, they still remember the books we read, the songs we sing and games we play together.
-In today’s post, I am going to give you some valuable advice on ways to help your child’s language skills.
+As my children are now growing up, they will never forget all of the books we read together, the songs we sang together and the games we played together.
+These were all a part of giving them strong language skills and creating strong bonds.
+On today’s post, I am going to give you some valuable advice on ways that you can help create a strong foundation for your child’s language skills.

 Read Together Daily